-As guests munched on appetizers and sipped cocktails, they were given a laugh by cheeky signs, like one noting the irony that dancing was outlawed by marijuana is legal in Colorado.
+As guests munched on appetizers and sipped cocktails, they were given a laugh by cheeky signs, like one noting the irony that dancing was outlawed but marijuana is legal in Colorado.

 To provide entertainment at a dance-less reception, the couple hosted a cigar lounge—complete with custom matchboxes.